Sales Cadence: 10 Examples, Templates & Best Practices [2026]

 14 days | Targeting 3 stakeholders simultaneously

-Enterprise deals are not won by convincing one person.
-They are won by building consensus across the buying committee.
-This cadence targets three stakeholders at the same account simultaneously — typically the economic buyer, the technical evaluator, and the end user or champion.
+Enterprise deals are won by building consensus across the buying committee, not by convincing one person.
+This cadence targets three stakeholders at the same account — typically the economic buyer, the technical evaluator, and the end user or champion.

-When to use it: Enterprise accounts with known buying committees.
-Deals where a single-threaded approach has stalled.
-Accounts where you have identified multiple relevant personas.
+When to use it: Enterprise accounts with known buying committees, deals where a single-threaded approach has stalled, or accounts where you have identified multiple relevant personas.

 Stakeholder A — Economic Buyer (VP/C-Suite):